Commercial forestry regulations

-National Environmental Standard – Plantation Forestry
+National Environmental Standard – Commercial Forestry

-The NES-PF regulations aims to:
+The NES-CF regulations aims to:

-- set out technical standards, methods or requirements relating to matters under the RMA; and
+- Set out technical standards, methods or requirements relating to matters under the RMA; and

-- provide consistent rules across the country by setting planning requirements for certain specified activities.
+- Provide consistent rules across the country by setting planning requirements for certain specified activities.

 - Afforestation (planting new forest)

 - Pruning and thinning-to-waste (selective felling of trees where the felled trees remain on site)

 - Forestry quarrying (extraction of rock, sand, or gravel within a plantation forest or for operation of a forest on adjacent land)

 Before activities 1, 3, 4, 5, 6 or 8 detailed above can take place, regional council (and in some cases district council) must be given written notice.
 Activities 2, 7 and 9 do not require notice, but the criteria in the NES-CF must be complied with.

 Some activities may require the submission of additional information such as earthworks management plans, harvest plans, quarry erosion and sediment plans and afforestation and replanting plan.
 The NES-CF details information that must be included in the management plans.
 Checklists for Schedule 3,4, 5 and 6 requirements can be accessed in the NES–CF step-by-step section below.